 Maps and location can be politically charged subjects.
 We maintain firewalls on our edge servers and origin load balancers to protect against bandwidth and protocol-based attacks, and we use intelligent web application firewalls and elastic scaling of our compute capacity to mitigate attacks at the application layer, including complex and evolving attacks.

-From raster imagery from a drone to GPS traces from a fleet of vehicles, data uploaded by Premium and Enterprise users can be secured with private maps.
+From raster imagery from a drone to GPS traces from a fleet of vehicles, data uploaded by Commercial and Enterprise users can be secured with private maps.
 New maps are private by default and existing maps can be made private with a single click.
 Access tokens provide a powerful way to control permissions: in our management interface, users can create, revoke, and monitor the usage of resources based on tokens.

 Mapbox team access is controlled by a carefully managed and audited security policy.
 Employees must revalidate their credentials every 12 hours using two-factor authentication.
 All team members sign non-disclosure agreements to protect your data.
 All employees receive tools and training for handling sensitive data (including credentials) and for avoiding social engineering and other non-technical attacks.